PCI Compliance: Everything You Need to Know

 Q: What are the levels of PCI compliance?

-A: There are 4 levels of PCI compliance which are based on the number of transactions a merchant processes annually:
+A: There are 4 levels of PCI compliance which are based on the number of transactions a merchant processes each year:

 - Level 1: required if a merchant processes 6 million+ transactions annually